pketh/Futureland-design/README.md

 ## Download

-You can't download this directly because this repo uses git-lfs, instead:
+You can download individual files, but you can't download the whole repo directly because this repo uses git-lfs.
+Instead:

 1. Install git-lfs (https://git-lfs.github.com)